R-E-Miller/CSC328-Final-Project/README.md

 Purpose of the files
-    The shared.py file is the shared library used to send and recieve messages that both the client and server use. server.py is the code to create the server and handles multiple client connections as well as broadcasting messages. cleint.py is the code to create the client that is able to connect to the server and handles information from the server to the client. makefile is the script to create a server and client easily and is prebound to localhost for both as well as using socket 12345.
+    The shared.py file is the shared library used to send and recieve messages that both the client and server use.
+    The server.py is the code to create the server and handles multiple client connections as well as broadcasting messages.
+    The cleint.py is the code to create the client that is able to connect to the server and handles information from the server to the client.
+    The Makefile is the script to create a server and client easily and is prebound to localhost for both as well as using socket 12345.

 Responsibility matrix